8 tips for better brain health

 People who are physically active are more likely to keep their minds sharp.
 Regular physical activity also can help improve balance, flexibility, strength, energy and mood.
 Research suggests that exercise may lower the risk of developing Alzheimer's disease.

-For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity, such as brisk walking.
-Or it recommends 75 minutes a week of vigorous aerobic activity, such as jogging.
+For most adults, the Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity, such as brisk walking.
+Or it recommends at least 75 minutes a week of vigorous aerobic activity, such as jogging.
 It's best to spread this activity throughout the week.
 If you don't have time for a full workout, try a few 10-minute walks during the day.

 2. Protect your head

 Other common causes of head injuries include car accidents and falls.
 Help avoid hits to the head by wearing a seatbelt in the car.
 To keep from falling, be careful with your footing on ladders, on uneven ground or when you're in an unfamiliar area.
 Help prevent falls at home by removing clutter from stairs and hallways.
 Keep stairways well lit.
-Make sure all carpets and rugs are firmly attached to the floor so that they don't slip.
+Make sure carpets and rugs are firmly attached to the floor so that they don't slip.

 3. Take care of your health

-Some medical conditions can raise the risk of developing problems with thinking and memory.
+Some medical conditions can raise the risk of developing issues with thinking and memory.
 They also may raise the risk of having a stroke, which can damage blood vessels in the brain.
 Among the most common of these conditions are diabetes, heart disease and high blood pressure.
-If you have ongoing medical concerns, follow your healthcare professional's directions on how best to treat and control them.
+If you have ongoing medical concerns, follow your healthcare professional's directions on how best to treat and manage them.
 If you don't have these conditions, ask your healthcare team what you can do to prevent them.

 4. Meet up with friends